-Black Canyon of the Gunnison Hike to Green Mountain Professional Review and Guide
+Black Canyon of the Gunnison Hike to Green Mountain Professional Guide

 "The Black Canyon of the Gunnison River is surely one of the most awesome spectacles in Colorado.
 The canyon’s average depth is 2,000 feet, and in many places it is much deeper.
 But the characteristic that makes the canyon so unusual is the sheerness of its walls.
 At the Painted Wall, for example, the gorge is 2,300 feet deep, yet the horizontal distance from the river to the edge of the north rim is scarcely 500 feet.